up42/docs/source/up42-blocks/data/sobloo-s3.rst

   See chapter :ref:`Imagery layers <sentinel-3-imagery-layers>` more details on the available layers.
 * ``bbox``: The bounding box to use as an AOI.
 Will return all scenes that intersect with this box.
 Use only ``box`` **or** ``intersects``.
-* ``intersects`` – A GeoJSON geometry to use as an AOI.
+* ``intersects``: A GeoJSON geometry to use as an AOI.
 Will return all scenes that intersect with this geometry.
 Use only ``intersects`` **or** ``bbox``.
 * ``contains``: A GeoJSON geometry to use as an AOI.
 Will return all scenes that completely cover this geometry.
 Use only ``contains``
   **or** ``intersects`` **or** ``bbox``.